dickermoshe/OpenChaver/README.md

 - [ ] Create the documentation for the application.
 - [ ] Create the tests for the application.
 - [ ] Create the watchdog for the application.

+As you can see, there is a lot to do.
+If you want to help, please contact me.